Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: Circular equatorial geodesics

 where $\frac{d^2}{dr^2}V_{eff}>0$ is the condition for the presence of the $ISCO$ and also the Eq. (\ref{20}) locate the $ISCO$ at $r\geq3\left(M-\frac{8C^{3/2}k^2}{15\beta^{1/4}}+\sqrt{9\left(M-\frac{8C^{3/2}k^2}{15\beta^{1/4}}\right)^2-8Q^2+4C^2k^2}\right)$, as

 it is the required characteristic radius of the $ISCO$ in the equatorial plane.
 It has been noted that the $ISCO$ is an important study for the accretion process around the BH, Also, some other circular orbits are necessary for the completion of this process.
-Generally, the circular orbits proceed only when its radius is greater than the photon radius $r_{ph}<r<r_{mb}$, as a result, if the particles fall onto the BH whereas for $r>r_{mb}$ then they must be move on the stable circular orbits.
+Generally, the circular orbits proceed only when its radius is greater than the photon radius $r_{ph}$.
+For $r_{ph}<r<r_{mb}$, the motion of the particle will be unstable means that the particle falls into the BH or flee away to infinity.
+But in the region $r>r_{mb}$, the particle moves on the stable circular orbits.
 The results of circular orbits such as photon sphere $r_{ph}$, circular orbit $r_{circ}$ and marginally bound orbit $r_{mb}$ along with singularity $r_{sing}$ at $f(r)=0$ are given by

 Now, we calculate the specific energy, specific angular momentum, angular velocity, and angular momentum of a moving particle in circular orbits for strong and weak fields.
 Therefore,